Baseball history is a passion of mine - particularly the "deadball" era to 1940.

-Babe Ruth spent the majority of his "bachelor" life here as a New York Yankee.
+Babe Ruth spent the majority of his "bachelor" life as a New York Yankee at the Ansonia Hotel.
 I put bachelor in quotes because although he was married at the time to his first wife, Helen Woodford, he was certainly not faithful to her.
 He lived hard by drinking and womanizing at the Ansonia Hotel, located on 2109 Broadway in the Upper West Side of Manhattan, New York.

-The actual room where the Babe lived in has been lost to history, but you can just imagine him coming home late at night and causing all sorts of havoc within the walls of the building.
+- The actual room where the Babe lived has been lost to history, but you can just imagine him coming home late at night and wreaking all sorts of havoc within the walls of the building.

-In the fall of 1919, the Ansonia Hotel was also the meeting place for many of the initial conferences between gamblers and a few corrupt ball players of the Chicago White Sox.
-It was here where they made their plans to throw the World Series to the underdog Cincinnati Reds.
+In the fall of 1919, the Ansonia Hotel was also the meeting place for many of the initial conferences between gamblers and a few corrupt ballplayers of the Chicago White Sox.
+It was here that they made their plans to throw the World Series to the underdog Cincinnati Reds.

 When you consider that the Ansonia was once the home of baseball's greatest legend and also housed the proceedings of the worst event in baseball history, it's easy to conclude that the building is an important location for the history of the sport.

 After Ruth married Claire Hodgson, they moved to her 11-room apartment at 345 West 88th Street in Manhattan, New York.

 110 Riverside Drive, Manhattan, New York